cabird/AI_where_it_matters/manually_coded_reports/report-data_development_ai_development_integration_into_products.md

 - **Defaulting to stochastic outputs where deterministic APIs are preferable**
   - Risk: Introduces unpredictability and reduces reliability of core interfaces.
   - Rationale: Participant 66 contrasts stochastic LLM outputs with predictable code-based APIs and favors the latter for reliability.

----

-## Executive Summary

-- Developers want AI as an assistant—suggestions, autocompletion, and Q&A—not as an autonomous decision-maker.
-- Major concerns center on accountability, quality/maintainability of AI outputs, and preserving professional craftsmanship.
-- Designers must prioritize human-in-the-loop workflows, provenance metadata, and readable, reviewable code generation.
-- Guardrails should prevent autonomous production deployments and limit AI contributions in critical or craft-intensive areas.
-- Tension exists between organizational momentum to integrate AI and individual developers’ demands for control and craft preservation.
-- Recommendation: Build AI tools that augment developer skill, make AI contributions auditable, and let teams configure safe limits for AI involvement.